-Catalytic Communities does not foresee existing forever.
-Rather, we see ourselves as here to perform a specific sequence of long-term activities that, together, will trigger the desired catalytic effect the organization was launched to produce.
+Catalytic Communities is here to perform a specific sequence of long-term activities that, together, will trigger the desired catalytic effect the organization was launched to produce.

 Broadly speaking, these are the phases as we see them:

-- 2009-2017: Documenting and communicating voices, values, assets and challenges of favelas, along with trends affecting them; growing nuance and broadening the debate, expanding our network to influential local and global opinion-leaders working to destigmatize favelas.
-Programs: Strategic Use of Social Media Training, Community Journalism/Video Training, RioOnWatch, Perceptions Survey, Journalist Support, Olympic Media Analysis, annual University Tour.
-Seeds for Phase III: ‘Favela as a Sustainable Model’ film, Vidigal Gentrification Debate series, Keys to Successful Resistance analysis, mobilization training assessment.
+II.
+2010-2017—Shifting the narrative on favelas by: documenting and communicating voices, values, assets and challenges of favelas, along with trends affecting them, through our own and global media platforms; introducing growing nuance and broadening the debate to destigmatize favelas through campaigns, social media and influencing global thought-leaders.
+Programs: Strategic Use of Social Media Training, Community Journalism/Video Training, RioOnWatch, Perceptions Survey, Journalist Support, Olympic Media Analysis, University Tour.
+Seeds for Phase 3: ‘Favela as a Sustainable Model’ film, Vidigal Gentrification Debate series, Keys to Successful Resistance analysis, mobilization training assessment.

-Our goal: by 2030, the concept of balancing informal and formal elements in order to achieve a common sense, healthy, resilient and socially equitable form of urbanization will be widely accepted, and consolidated* informal settlements in Rio and beyond will be recognized and strengthened based on an asset-based community development approach.
+Our goal is that by 2030, the concept of balancing informal and formal elements in order to achieve a commonsense, healthy, resilient and socially equitable form of urbanization will be widely accepted, and consolidated* informal settlements in Rio and beyond will be recognized and strengthened based on an asset-based community development approach.

 *We refer to ‘consolidated favelas’ as those that due to community investment over time have reached a point in their development that their own residents see more value in staying and investing, than in receiving or pursuing alternative forms of housing.
 These communities tend to exhibit a number of sustainable attributes and cogent cultural qualities which should be recognized, strengthened, built on, and maintained.